clemensGooooo/clemensGooooo.github.io/_posts/2025-05-01-Everyone-loves-canteen-food.md

 ---

 This Write-Up showcases the solution for the challenge titled as "Everyone loves canteen food" within the web category of CSCG 2025.
-The challenge was created by `Poory` and is rated as Medium.
+The challenge was created by `Poory` and is rated as medium.

 ## Intro